samuelgr/Xidi/README.md

 Xidi internally supports all four actuators, but the documented XInput API only exposes the left and right motors.
 As a result, the impulse triggers are currently not available.

 Force feedback actuator settings exist alongside the element mappers and are generally treated the same way when it comes to creating new custom mappers and using existing mappers as templates.
-However, there is one caveat: if a custom mapper is defined that does not use another mapper as a template and also does not define any force feedback settings, then the default force feedback settings are applied, as shown in the preceding example.
+However, there is one caveat: if a custom mapper does not use a template and also does not define any force feedback settings, then the default force feedback settings are applied, as shown in the preceding example.
 The rationale for this caveat is that it ensures users who want to build custom mappers from scratch but do not wish to concern themselves with force feedback settings are still able to use force feedback.

 Various modes are supported for each force feedback actuator.
 These are described in the subsections that follow.